IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/02_GitKraken.md

 <img src="img/file_list_resize.png" width="700" align="center">

-A **commit** tells Git that you made some changes which you want to record.
+Next, we want to record the changes we have made by **committing** a change.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.

-We next need to tell Git that we wish to prep these files for a commit, what we call an initial commit, when we take a snapshot of the files at the start of our work and any tracking that we wish to do.
-To include these files for a commit, we **Stage** the changes by clicking on the 'Stage all changes' button:
+Before we commit, we next need to **stage** these changes that tells Git that we wish to prep these files for a commit, what we call an initial commit.
+At this time git will take a snapshot of the files at the start of our work and start the tracking.
+We **Stage** the changes by clicking on the 'Stage all changes' button:

 <img src="img/initial_commit_stage.png" width="700" align="center">

 You do have the option of adding only certain files to the Staging area if you wish to make separate commits.
 Simply click on the work Stage that appears near the files you wish to include.

-To commit changes you must give a summary of the changes, include an optional message, and click on the Commit button:
+To commit changes you **must** give a summary of the changes, include an optional message/description, and click on the Commit button:

 <img src="img/local_change.png" width="700" align="center">